ayodejiw8/MIRACLE-Machine-learning-Integration-for-lncRNA-Cancer-like-Exploration/README.md

 A joint research between the **Department of Math,Computer Science and Physics & Department of Natural Sciences**

-We used the research project [LncDC](https://www.nature.com/articles/s41598-022-22082-7) as the basis for our research.
+We used the research project/paper [LncDC](https://www.nature.com/articles/s41598-022-22082-7) as the basis for our research.

 Thte Github repo for LncDC:https://github.com/lim74/LncDC